servicepos/api-docs/pages/general.md

 `<token>` can be found at [https://app.deltateq.com/en](https://app.deltateq.com/en) -> Settings -> API -> API users.

-We recommand creating a new user for each integration.
+We recommend creating a new user for each integration.

 ## Rate limiting